Chief factors in Polish groups: Groups of semisimple type

 \begin{proof} By Corollary~\ref{cor:components_normal} and Proposition~\ref{prop:top_simple}, every $M \in \mc{M}$ is such that the quotient $G/\CC_G(M)$ is non-abelian and topologically simple, hence $\CC_G(M) \in \mc{N}$.
 On the other hand, suppose that $N\in \mc{N}$.
 The components of $G$ generate $G$ topologically, so there is a component $M\in \mc{M}$ for which $M\nleq N$.
 Appealing to Proposition~\ref{prop:components}(1), $N\leq \CC_G(M)$.
 The quotient $G/N$ is topologically simple, so either $\CC_G(M)=N$ or $\CC_G(M)=G$.
 The latter case is impossible since $M$ is non-abelian.
 We thus deduce that $N=\CC_G(M)$. \end{proof}

 With groups of strict semisimple type, we obtain better control over the components.

 \begin{lem} If $G$ is a topological group of semisimple type, then $G/\Z(G)$ has no non-trivial abelian normal subgroups.
-In particular, every abelian normal subgroup of $G$ is central. \end{lem} \begin{proof} Suppose that $A$ is a closed normal subgroup of $G$ so that $\Z(G)\leq A$ and $A/\Z(G)$ is abelian.
-Then $A$ is solvable, so $A$ cannot contain any component of $G$.
+In particular, every abelian normal subgroup of $G$ is central. \end{lem} \begin{proof} By Corollary~\ref{cor:components_normal} and Proposition~\ref{prop:top_simple} the factor $\ol{M\Z(G)}/\Z(G)$ is non-abelian for every component $M$ of $G$.
+In particular, if $A$ is a closed normal subgroup of $G$ such that $\Z(G)\leq A$ and $A/\Z(G)$ is abelian, then $A$ cannot contain any component of $G$.
 It now follows by Proposition~\ref{prop:components}(1) that $A$ centralizes every component of $G$.
 Since $G$ is topologically generated by components, we deduce that $A \le \Z(G)$, and thus, $A/\Z(G)$ is trivial.

 The second claim follows from the first since $\ol{B\Z(G)}/\Z(G)$ is abelian and normal in $G/\Z(G)$ for any abelian normal subgroup $B$ of $G$. \end{proof}

 \begin{prop} Let $G$ be a topological group of strict semisimple type with $M$ a closed subgroup of $G$.
 Then $M$ is a component of $G$ if and only if $M$ is a minimal closed normal subgroup of $G$.
 Additionally, if $M$ is a component, then $M$ is topologically simple. \end{prop}